drivendataorg/open-ai-caribbean/README.md

 3 | Roof is on fire | 0.365941 | 0.383384 | I trained a few models for image classification.
 Basically I thought that some standard approach should perform well.
 So we used multiple models and then blended the predictions.
 Good image augmentations were pretty useful as usual (I made a few experiments with different compositions of augmentations).
 Adding DropOut to DenseNet161 increased its performance for this problem.
 Bonus | nxuan | 0.473615 | 0.494093 | First I set this problem as a classification problem.
 The goal to is classify the materials of the roof as more accurate as possible.
 For data preparation, I segment out each roofs and save into individual images with their mask.
 The reason to have a mask file is to let the model focus more on the predicting roof.
 For training, I used transfer learning of resnet18, resnet50, and resnet101.
 The final submission file is the ensembled average of the result from the three models.

+Additional solution details can be found in the `reports` folder inside the directory for each submission.

 #### [Interview with winners](http://drivendata.co/blog/open-ai-caribbean-winners.html)

 #### Benchmark Blog Post: ["Mapping Disaster Risk From Aerial Imagery - Benchmark"](http://drivendata.co/blog/disaster-response-roof-type-benchmark/)